Rock tumbling media can significantly improve the results of your tumbling and reduce the

 the rocks and use it with the next step.
 No more fishing for pellets and saving them in baggies.

-We also use large ceramic cylinders most of the time.
+We use large ceramic cylinders most of the time.
 They cost less and last a lot longer.
 The only time we

 use small cylinders is when we have serious cushioning concerns.
-Then we use large cylinders that have been
+Then we use large cylinders that have been reduced in size.

 Ceramic and plastic tumbling media are used as a filler or as a cushioning agent in rock tumbling.
 This video shows how they work for the various applications in a rotary tumbler.